Civil Rights Attorneys in Jackson, MS

 Additional examples of police misconduct that violate Section 1983 include:

 - Engaging in or making a false arrest

 The Need for a Dedicated Civil Rights Lawyer

-If you are a Jackson, MS resident who has been a victim of one of these forms of police misconduct, you will need a civil rights lawyer in Jackson, MS who diligently fights to protect your rights.
+If you or someone you love has been a victim of one of these forms of police misconduct, you will need a civil rights lawyer in Jackson, MS to protect your rights.
 Section 1983 cases require detailed filing and a committed attorney who will take on the powers that be when they overstep their legal authority.

-Depending on the specific facts of your case, a civil rights lawyer will help you pursue damages and monetary compensation for the following:
+Depending on the facts of your case, a skilled lawyer can help you pursue compensation for: